What are the subjects offered?

 Should you guess?

-The SAT Subject Tests take away ¼ point for each error, so you should not guess randomly, but instead only guess if you can use informed decisions to eliminate answer choices before guessing.
+The SAT Subject Tests take away a fraction of a point for each wrong answer: 1/4 point for each error (5-choice questions), 1/3 point for each error (4-choice questions), and 1/2 point for each error (3-choice questions).
+No points are deducted for blank questions, so you should not guess randomly, but instead only guess if you can use informed decisions to eliminate answer choices before guessing.
+Special note: remember the SAT does not deduct points for wrong answers.
+These point deductions just occur for SAT Subject Tests.

 Are there specific tests to take depending on a declared major?